 Conclusion

-This chocolate pudding with avocado and dates is not only a healthy dessert, but it’s one of those recipes that actually feels like a treat while being nourishing and smart.
+This chocolate pudding with avocado and dates is not only a healthy chocolate dessert, but it’s also one of those recipes that feels like a treat while being nourishing.

-You don’t get any weird aftertaste because of avocado; instead, you will get creamy indulgence from real ingredients, like dates will bring natural sweetness without needing sugar.
+You won’t get any weird aftertaste because of avocado; instead, you will get creamy indulgence from real ingredients, like dates will bring natural sweetness without needing sugar.

 So next time when you crave dessert, you can skip the boxed mixes and just make this chocolate pudding with avocado and dates.
 It’s better in every way.